winitzki/talks/scala-sbt/begin-sbt.md

 - The Scala dependencies must be `%%`, the Java dependencies `%`
     - The `%%` inserts a Scala binary version suffix, e.g. `_2.11`
     - Note: Scala version can be overridden, e.g. `sbt ++2.10.6 compile`
+        - Do not hard-code Scala binary version, use `scalaBinaryVersion.value` instead

 ### Main code vs. test code